-Click this logo to return to the Home Page.
+Deeper in the site, click this logo to return to the main page.

 Phoenix Obsidian Designs